Robert L. Baker Prize*

 Faculty members in the department believe that study in another country strengthens academic work in history.
 Students may meet the requirements for the major with courses taken off campus, but only with departmental approval.
 If you contemplate off-campus study, either in the summer or during the regular academic year, you should consult with your advisor to clarify whether or not you may receive departmental credit for off-campus work.
 History majors should give serious consideration to foreign-language study.
 Up to 1/2 unit of advanced foreign-language study may count toward a concentration in the major.
 Foreign-language competence not only enriches study abroad, it enhances opportunities for historical research at Kenyon.

 Landon H. Warner Grant provides undergraduate research grants to assist with expenses related to historical research.
 Applicants must apply in advance for the grant.
 Reimbursements will be processed for approved expenses upon presentation of receipts and a short explanation (one paragraph) of the results of the research.
 Although many grants are for amounts from $150-$200, if the research needs are more involved, larger amounts will also be considered.
-In 2004, a student received $1,000 from a Warner Grant for a research trip to South Africa.

 The application is available here and may be printed for use.
 Completed applications should be submitted first to advisors for signature, then to the Chair of the History Department.
 Applicants will be notified of the status within a few days of submission.